 If you’re stuck in the loop of one-and-done first dates, and wondering why no one wants to love you, it may be some subtle habits that are killing the mood and your chances for a second date.
+Here’s a list of the best first date advice for men, and common mistakes that ruin everything.

 Being late is rude and inconsiderate, but it happens.
 Sometimes there are legitimate, out of your control reasons, for being late.
 Most of the time this isn’t a deal breaker.
 The problem only escalates if your response to being late is not appropriate.